spawnfest/tabtab/README.md

 ## Current drawbacks
 1. There is no autocomplete for `rebar3` plugins!
 2. There is no autocomplete for `rebar3` templates!
+3. There is no autocomplete for `rebar3` aliases defined in `rebar.config`
+4. There is no autocomplete for profiles when performing `rebar3 as`
+5. There is no autocomplete for tasks when performing `rebar3 do`
-3. Current `rebar3` is static and handwritten - each update to providers may demand update in autocomplete file.
+6. Current `rebar3` is static and handwritten - each update to providers may demand update in autocomplete **files** (update for each shell type!).
+7. No support for `rebar3` aliases.
+You wan't your autocompletion to trigger on `r3` or `rebar`?
+You need to modify the autocompletion file yourself :D
+8. No type hints for arguments

 ## Why is this needed?
 Is there something more frustrating than a typo in the CLI?
 Also it gets your brain free of the following questions while developing: